 Prior to the release of the Chase Sapphire Reserve card, the Sapphire Preferred card was one of my favorite travel cards.
 The card offers 2 points per dollar for all travel & dining purchases, no foreign transaction fees, and primary rental car coverage for only $95 per year.

-For an effective rate of only $55 more, you can get the Sapphire Reserve card instead.
+For an effective rate of only $155 more, you can get the Sapphire Reserve card instead.
 The Sapphire Reserve card offers 3 points per dollar for travel & dining, better redemption value, lounge access, and more.
-The only real advantage of the Sapphire Preferred is the lower annual fee and the fact that authorized user cards are free (the Sapphire Reserve charges $75 for each authorized user).
+The advantage of the Sapphire Preferred is the lower annual fee and the fact that authorized user cards are free (the Sapphire Reserve charges $75 for each authorized user).

 Chase Application Tips

 Call (888) 338-2586 to check your application status

 The Sapphire Preferred card usually has a terrific welcome bonus.
 Interestingly, the Sapphire Preferred bonus is usually better than the bonus for the Sapphire Reserve.
 For that reason, it can make sense to sign up for the Sapphire Preferred card even if you really want the Sapphire Reserve.
 You should be able to upgrade to the Sapphire Reserve after year simply by calling Chase to request the product change.

 If you are eligible (see next section), the welcome bonus on this card makes it a great choice.